Lionel06-bv/Lapor-Infrastructure/README.md

 - **Lionel Benedict Vincentino**: problem statement and introduction writing, admin dashboard UI design in Figma, testing documentation, presentation materials
 - Tristan Putra Wilau: project timeline and agile coordination, admin dashboard UI in React and Vite, public survey design, Figma design

-## About this fork

-Forked from [bonahandsome5G/Lapor-Infrastructure](https://github.com/bonahandsome5G/Lapor-Infrastructure) for portfolio purposes.
-All credit for the original work goes to the team listed above.